shyamraut/Hydrogen-assisted-cracking-python-code/README.md

 These videos showcase the critical aspects of hydrogen embrittlement on materials, highlighting how cracks evolve in different environments.

 ## Conclusion
-The Python framework developed in this project presents a significant advancement in analyzing Hydrogen-Assisted Cracking.
+The Python project developed in this project presents a significant advancement in analyzing Hydrogen-Assisted Cracking.
 By providing a tool for simulating material degradation in hydrogen-rich environments, this work offers potential benefits in material design, enabling better resistance to hydrogen embrittlement.
 The insights gained from this project could help industries improve the durability of materials in applications such as hydrogen fuel systems, pipelines, and other critical infrastructure.